DCAN-Labs/automated-subset-analysis/README.md

 ## Meta

-This `README` was created on 2019-10-03 by Greg Conan and last updated on 2019-10-08 by Greg Conan.
+Information about this `README` file:

+- Created by Greg Conan, 2019-10-03
+- Last Updated by Greg Conan, 2019-10-09